College of Natural Sciences and Mathematics > Department of Chemistry > Chemistry, PhD

 - A final oral defense of the PhD dissertation is required.

 - At the end of the fourth term, the Graduate Chair reviews the course work of students in the Program.
-Two grades of C+ or less will result in the student being terminated from the Ph.D. program and enrolled in the MS Plan 1 program.
+Two grades of C+ or less will result in the student being terminated from the Ph.D. program and enrolled in the MS Plan 1 or MS Plan 2 program.
 In an effort to receive a higher grade, a student may retake a course in which a grade of C+ or less was received provided this is done before the end of the fourth term.
 Both grades are used, however, in computing a student’s cumulative GPA.

 - After the second long term (Fall or Spring term) but prior to the end of the fifth long term, students must complete an Oral Research Progress Exam (see the next section of this document).
 Satisfactory completion of this exam along with the course requirements listed above results in promotion to PhD candidacy.